Weffe/axios-api-versioning/docs/README.md

-# axios-api-versioning
+# Getting Started

+## What is it?

-Add easy to manage api versioning to Axios
+`axios-api-versioning` adds an easy way to manage api versioning in your `axios` instances.